 - Halfway through the cooking time, gently and carefully rattle the pan to flip the sprouts over.
 This will help them cook evenly.

 - Rinse sprouts in cold water and pat them completely dry.

 - Trim ends of brussels sprouts and discard the ends.
 Cut the sprouts in half.

 - Evenly coat your brussels sprouts in oil and seasoning.
 Oil helps the surface of the sprouts crisp and cook evenly and also helps the suya spice stick.

 Suya refers to the meat skewers grilled or barbecued in this spice blend that works like a rub or can be made into a paste.
 This dry mix functions like any other you might be familiar with so work it into meats, sprinkle over vegetables, and more.
 It makes everything better.
 Depending on where you live, you can find pre-made suya spice in stores or online but I prefer to make my own blend.
 It's quite easy, much cheaper, and tastes better than the store-bought kind, in my opinion.

 When making suya, I press the spice mixture into the meat and drizzle with oil before cooking.
 The flavor is even better if you can let it marinate for hours.
 For these suya-spiced brussels sprouts or any roasted vegetables with suya spice, I toss them in the spice blend with oil and a little salt in a large bowl before roasting in the oven.

 Add these Nigerian flavors to your menu, too!

-I highly encourage you to add suya to your cooking routine or try other suya-spiced roasted vegetables if you aren’t a meat eater.
-And sharing is caring so be sure to pin this suya brussels sprouts recipe on Pinterest to spread the love around.
+I highly encourage you to add suya to your cooking routine or try other suya-spiced roasted vegetables if you aren't a meat eater.
+And sharing is caring so be sure to pin this suya brussels sprouts recipe and follow me on Pinterest to spread the love around.
 Thanks for reading!

 Nigerian Suya-Spiced Brussels Sprouts Recipe